CEO Kaeser faces music on Siemens strategy, Dresser-Rand

 "Even if you are the right man at the right time, Mr Kaeser, Siemens is not a one-man show," said Ingo Speich, fund manager at Union Investment, a top 10 Siemens shareholder.

-In September, Kaeser unveiled a $7.6 billion plan to buy U.S. oilfield equipment maker Dresser-Rand DRC.N, jumping in just before a steep oil price slide began to stifle investments in shale.
-[ID: nL4N0V23OD]
+In September, Kaeser unveiled a $7.6 billion (5 billion pounds) plan to buy U.S. oilfield equipment maker Dresser-Rand DRC.N, jumping in just before a steep oil price slide began to stifle investments in shale.

 "Why was the takeover of Dresser so strategically important?" asked Henning Gebhardt, global head of equity at Deutsche Asset & Wealth Management.